 - The icy blue waters at the Punaluu Black Sand Beach

-Here are a few more photos of the Black Sand Beach In Punaluu.
-A MUST see for anyone planning to visit the Big Island in Hawaii anytime soon.
-In fact, this is one of those unique beaches in the world that you have to put on your bucket list.
+Punaluʻu Beach is a MUST-see attraction for anyone planning to visit the Big Island in Hawaii.
+In fact, this is one of those unique beaches in the world that you have to put on your bucket list!

 - The sand on the beach is jet black